UX DESIGN • UX RESEARCH • PROTOTYPING

 How might we help two people find each other in a crowd using only audio?

-I’m exploring this with Friend Sonar, a spatial audio navigation system for Ray-Ban Meta glasses that guides users to one another without screens or speech.
+I’m exploring this with Sonar, a spatial audio navigation system for Ray-Ban Meta glasses that guides users to one another without screens or speech.

 Co-leading UX research and design: contextual inquiry & observational studies, spatial audio prototyping, RITE testing, and close collaboration with engineering and sound design.